Tarama, Okinawa

-Tarama (多良間村, Tarama-son) is a village located in Miyako District, Okinawa Prefecture, Japan.
-The village consists of Tarama Island and Minna Island between Ishigaki Island and Miyako Island.
+Tarama (多良間村, Tarama-son) is a village in Miyako District, Okinawa Prefecture, Japan, consisting of Tarama Island and Minna Island, between Ishigaki Island and Miyako Island.

-As of 2020, the village has a population of 1,276 residents and 543 households.
-It has a density of 58.2 persons per km2 and the total area is 22.00 km2.
+As of 2020, the village had a population of 1,058 residents and 466 households, with a density of 48.1 persons per km2.
+The total area is 22.00 km2.

 History

-Under the Ryukyu Kingdom, Tarama is said to have been used as a penal colony for political prisoners.
+Under the Ryukyu Kingdom (from 1429 to 1879), Tarama is said to have been used as a penal colony for political prisoners.

 In 1879, with the abolition of the han system and creation of the prefectures of Japan, Tarama became part of the newly formed Okinawa Prefecture.
-In 1896 the village became part of Miyaki District.
-In 1908, with the abolishment of the magiri system in Okinawa, the three districts of present-day village, Nakasuzu, Shiyugaa, and Minna, became part of the village of Hirara.
+In 1896 the village became part of Miyako District.
+In 1908, with the abolishment of the magiri system in Okinawa, the three districts of the present-day village, Nakasuzu, Shiyugaa, and Minna, became part of the village of Hirara.
 They were separated from Hirara in 1913 as part of a further redistricting of Okinawa, and incorporated as the Village of Tarama.

+During the Second World War there was a small Japanese garrison on the island, and it was bombarded by the Allies by air and sea during the Battle of Okinawa, although there was practically nothing to bomb.

 The village hall of Tarama was the first modern tiled structured to be built on the islands, and the first village council consisted of eight citizens.
 Residents of Minna completed a planned relocation to the Takano district of Hirara in 1961.

 Tarama was electrified and received direct telephone service in 1964, and residents were supplied with power for five hours a day.
 This increased to 17 hours a day by 1969, and the village was fully electrified in 1972.
 Regular ferry service to the village began in the same period, and Tarama Airport was opened in December 1971.